-The following table sets forth certain information as of April 8, 2019 with respect to the Restated Plan:
+The following table sets forth certain information as of April 13, 2020 with respect to the Second Restated Plan:

-Number of available shares in Restated Plan 99 0,315 shares Number of outstanding options under Restated Plan 214 ,647 options Number of outstanding RSUs and PRSUs under Restated Plan 2,4 22,122 units Number of outstanding SARs under Restated Plan None Weighted average exercise price of only outstanding options in Restated Plan \$ 10.02 Weighted average exercise price of outstanding options, warrants and rights in Restated Plan \$ 0.82 Weighted average remaining term of outstanding options in Restated Plan 3.13 years
+Number of available shares in the Second Restated Plan 3 3,691,122 shares Number of outstanding options under the Second Restated Plan 149,185 options Number of outstanding RSUs and PRSUs under the Second Restated Plan 1,156,054 units Number of outstanding SARs under the Second Restated Plan None Weighted average exercise price of only outstanding options in the Second Restated Plan \$ 11.58 Weighted average exercise price of outstanding options, warrants and rights in the Second Restated Plan \$ 1.32 Weighted average remaining term of outstanding options in the Second Restated Plan 2.7 years

-In this Proposal Two, we are asking our stockholders to approve the Benefitfocus, Inc. Second Amended and Restated Stock Plan (the "Second Restated Plan").
-The full text of the Second Restated Plan is attached as Annex A to this Proxy Statement.
+In this Proposal Two, we are asking our stockholders to approve an amendment to the Second Restated Plan to reserve an additional 1,500,000 shares of our common stock for issuance thereunder.
+The full text of the Benefitfocus, Inc. Second Amended and Restated 2012 Stock Plan, as amended, which the board of directors approved on April 13, 2020, is attached as Annex A to this Proxy Statement.